satish4222/FLAMES-Game-in-Python/README.md

 S – Siblings

-How the Program Works :
+**How the Program Works :**

-The user enters two names.
+1. The user enters two names.

-Each name is converted into a list of characters.
+2. Each name is converted into a list of characters.

-Common letters between the two names are removed.
+3. Common letters between the two names are removed.

-The total number of remaining characters is calculated.
+4. The total number of remaining characters is calculated.

-The FLAMES list is reduced by repeatedly removing letters based on the calculated count.
+5. The FLAMES list is reduced by repeatedly removing letters based on the calculated count.

-When only one letter remains, it is mapped to its relationship meaning.
+6. When only one letter remains, it is mapped to its relationship meaning.

-The final relationship is displayed as output.
+7. The final relationship is displayed as output.

-Features :
+**Features :**

-Uses basic Python concepts like lists, loops, conditionals, and dictionaries
+-> Uses basic Python concepts like lists, loops, conditionals, and dictionaries

-Simple and easy-to-understand logic
+-> Simple and easy-to-understand logic

-Beginner-friendly project for learning Python
+-> Beginner-friendly project for learning Python

-Requirements :
+**Requirements :**
 Python 3.x,
 No external libraries are required.